Mankovice

 Mankovice (Mankendorf) is a municipality and village in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
-It has about 600 inhabitants.
+It has about 500 inhabitants.

 History

 The first written mention of Mankovice is from 1374.

-During the German occupation (World War II), the occupiers operated the E119 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp at a local sawmill.
+During World War II, the German occupiers operated the E119 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp at a local sawmill.